Miracle: A Celebration of New Life

-Miracle: A Celebration of New Life is a book resulting from the collaboration of Anne Geddes with Canadian singer Céline Dion.
-The project is a combination of music and photos revolving around the themes of new life and babies.
+Miracle: A Celebration of New Life is a book created through the collaboration of photographer Anne Geddes and Canadian singer Celine Dion.
+The project combines music and photography, centring on themes of new life and infancy.

-The book was published in nine languages in 22 countries simultaneously, and remained in The New York Times bestseller list for six weeks.
-Miracle appeared on The Wall Street Journal nonfiction bestseller list, as well as the Publishers Weekly, Barnes & Noble, amazon.com Canada, and BookSense nonfiction hardcover bestseller lists and was #1 on the Wal-Mart.com bestseller list for two weeks.
-In Germany, Miracle debuted at #3 on the prestigious GEO magazine bestseller list for the month of December 2004, and remained within the top ten at #6 for the month of January 2005.
-It was #12 on the Livre Hebdo Fall 2004 illustrated books bestseller list in France.
-The same year the Miracle CD was released, where the inlay included just a few photographs from the same book.
-The album was a Billboard magazine Top 5 international bestseller in December 2004.
+The book was published in nine languages across 22 countries simultaneously and remained on The New York Times bestseller list for six weeks.
+Miracle also appeared on The Wall Street Journal nonfiction bestseller list, as well as the Publishers Weekly, Barnes & Noble, amazon.com Canada, and BookSense nonfiction hardcover bestseller lists.
+It reached number one on the Wal-Mart.com bestseller list for two weeks.
+In Germany, Miracle debuted at number three on the GEO magazine bestseller list for December 2004 and remained within the top 10 at number six in January 2005.
+It was number 12 on the Livre Hebdo Fall 2004 illustrated books bestseller list in France.
+The same year, the Miracle CD was released, with the inlay including a small selection of photographs from the book.
+The album was a Billboard Top five international bestseller in December 2004.